About Standing Deer

 “What does he mean I don’t smell good?”
-Standing Deer took a sniff to make sure the it was not true.
+Standing Deer took a sniff to make sure that it was not true.
 He didn’t smell anything unusual.

-Standing Bear brought out one of his practice arrows—the kind without the sharp end—and he put it into his bow.
-He drew back, eyeing the bottom of the standing Ironsides.
+Standing Bear brought out one of his practice arrows—the kind without the sharp end—he put it into his bow, drew back, eyeing the big brown bottom of the standing Ironsides.

 Back and back and back…the bow held firmly by Standing Deer.
 He held his breath as his Grandfather had taught him and released the arrow.

 He watched as the arrow suddenly touched—oh so lightly—a branch that was between him and Old Ironsides.